 - Attend a variety of proceedings, including First Appearance Court, Traffic Court, Calendar Call, depositions, and jury selection

-- Meet and Greet with Melissa Nelson and/or senior attorneys in an informal setting
+- Meet and Greet with the State Attorney and/or senior attorneys in an informal setting

 - Past field trips and tours have included: FBI Jacksonville Office Tour, Duval County Jail Tour, JSO Bomb Squad Show and Tell, 9-1-1 Command Center Tour, TSA K9 demonstrations, Clay County Sheriff and Fire Department Control Burn, and a tour of the Florida State Prison